 Buyk is the latest in a long line of quick-grocery players to expand into the New York market.
-JOKR, Gorillas, and Fridge No More are just a few films that have come out this year.
+JOKR, Gorillas, and Fridge No More are just a few names that have come out this year.
 With goPuff’s 500-city blitz and goPuff, there will be five dark store/fast grocery players in the Big Apple by 2021.

 How Does Buyk Work?

-Buyk follows dark store business model by creating dark stores to make it as simple as possible to fulfil online orders.
+Buyk follows the dark store business model by creating dark stores to make it as simple as possible to fulfil online orders.
 Although some have aisles and shelves like a regular store, they lack the signage and displays that you would find at your neighbourhood retailer.

 Some dark stores resemble warehouses.
 Robots may be used to pick and pack customer orders if they are completely automated.
 Some businesses use a hybrid approach that includes self-driving carts that collect items and then send them to workers who prepare the order for delivery.

-But that is now how Buyk Works.
+But that is not how Buyk Works.

-Buyk follows a more low-key approach where small store rooms are created in various places in the city which stock and shelf goods and groceries.
+Buyk follows a more low-key approach where small store rooms are created in various places in the city that stock and shelf goods and groceries.
 These storage units are handled by dedicated store managers.

-Because these dark stores aren’t retail establishments that deal directly with customers, they aren’t bound by laws governing their hours of operation.
+Because these dark stores aren’t retail establishments that deal directly with customers, they aren’t bound by the laws governing their hours of operation.
 Customers’ orders are frequently picked up overnight and in the morning, with inventory being replenished in the afternoons.